Causus: Behavior

-Despite their common name, this genus is active during the day, as well as at night.
+Despite their common names, species of the genus Causus are active during the day, as well as at night.
 When disturbed, they will engage in a ferocious hissing and puffing threat display.
-They may lift the first part of their bodies off the ground in a coil and make a powerful swiping strike; juveniles have been known to come off the ground.
-Others specimens may raise the first part of their bodies off the ground, flattening their necks and moving forward, tongue extended, like a small cobra.
+They may lift the anterior part of the body off the ground in a coil and make a powerful swiping strike; juveniles have been known to come off the ground.
+Others specimens may raise the anterior part of the body off the ground, flattening the neck and moving forward, tongue extended, like a small cobra.
 The rather frantic strikes are often combined with attempts to quickly glide away.

 Feeding

-Their diet consists almost exclusively of toads and frogs.
+The diet of Causus species consists almost exclusively of toads and frogs.
 Gluttony has been reported; when prey is abundant, they may eat until they are literally unable to swallow any more food.

 Reproduction

-All Causus species lay eggs (oviparous), which among vipers is considered to be a more primitive trait, though not unique.
+All Causus species lay eggs (oviparity), which among vipers is considered to be a more primitive trait, though not unique.
 The average clutch consists of some two dozen eggs that require an incubation period of about four months.
 Hatchlings are 10–12.5 cm (4–5 in) in total length (body + tail).

 Venom

 In spite of their enormously developed venom glands, night adders do not always use them to subdue their prey.
 The venom would act fast enough, but often they simply seize and swallow their prey, instead.

-Causus venom is weaker than that of puff adder.
+Causus venom is weaker than that of the puff adder (Bitis arietans).
 Envenomation normally causes only local pain and swelling.
 Antivenin treatment should not be necessary.
-Nevertheless, South African polyvalent serum is known to be effective against the venom of at least two species.
+Nevertheless, South African polyvalent serum is known to be effective against the venom of at least two species of the genus Causus.
 However, envenomation can be very serious and in at least one case a bitten child had to have a fasciotomy.
-A number of small dogs have had limbs amputated or died due to bites from this snake.
-The danger from this snake should not be underestimated as a bite from a large individual on a small child could potentially be fatal.
+A number of small dogs have had limbs amputated or died due to bites from these snakes.
+The danger from these snakes should not be underestimated as a bite from a large individual on a small child could potentially be fatal.

-No recent deaths have been reported due to this species.
+No recent deaths have been reported due to these species.
 Earlier reports of fatalities were based on anecdotal evidence; the species involved likely were not properly identified or the cases were grossly mismanaged.